m410/brzy/README.md

 user will get a http 403 disallowed error.

 ## Transaction
-What transactional state the action should be called in.
-Default to propagation required and read only false.

-**NOTE**: custom transactions are not implemented yet.
+There are two transactions DefaultTransaction and NoTransaction.
+Default will let you set the transaction isolation and a read only flag, but it may or may not be implemented by the underlying connection.

+    class PersonController extends BaseController("persons") with Secured {
+      override val transaction = DefaultTransaction(SERIALIZED)
+      override val actions = List( get("", index _, View("/index")))
+      // ...
+    }

 ## Arg types
 The type of arguments that an action can take are limited to the Traits listed below.
 They are traits so that they can easily be implemented for unit testing.